 That’s the quick story.

-The slow story is rather boring copy.
-Let’s just say I’m a DIY kind of gal.
-I’m an architect, but I would really rather be a farmer.
-I guess I take the DIY notion fairly seriously in that I moved our family out to a farm for the love of fresh vegetables: getting organic ones at the store or through a CSA wasn’t good enough for me!
 Our household is a creative one; it’s an old farmhouse that’s full of books, smells of home cooking, sounds like a library, feels a little chilly (that is what sweaters and socks are for), and is in general a comfortable, bright place.
-I share the farm with my artist husband, our acquisitive four-year-old daughter, a couple pampered housepets and a few coddled yard birds.
+I share the farm with my artist husband, our inquisitive eight-year-old daughter, a couple pampered housepets, a flock of coddled yard birds, and darling dairy goats.

 We’re striving to live lightly on this earth.
-Our combined interests include permaculture, intensive food gardening, orcharding and viniculture, food preservation, poultry, and simple, earnest food.
+Our combined interests include permaculture, intensive food gardening, orcharding and viniculture, food preservation, poultry, home dairying, and simple, earnest food.
 Our methods are slow but our outlook is long.